 - Traeger Grills - This Timberline Series has me sold!
 Best smoker I have on the deck.

 - Smoking Pecan Pellets - Purely pecans!
-With no blends, hardwoods, additives or fillers.
+With no blends, hardwoods, additives, or fillers.

-- Kairos Seasoning - For this recipe I used a Texas Style rub, but be sure to check out their seasoning combos.
+- Kairos Seasoning - For this recipe, I used a Texas-style rub, but be sure to check out their seasoning combos.

 Storage

-Refrigerate your Smoked Hamburgers for up to 3 days in an airtight container (best if reheated in oven or air fryer).
-Meat be frozen in an airtight container for up to 4 months.
+Refrigerate your Smoked Hamburgers for up to 3 days in an airtight container.
+It's best if they are reheated in an oven or an air fryer for a few minutes until warmed through.

 More From the Smoker

-Video of Recipe
+Video

 Recipe